Best 90s Country Singers – 53 Artists and Bands to Know About

 Be My Baby Tonight 1994

 John Michael Montgomery became famous for his romantic ballads and heartfelt lyrics.
 Songs like “I Swear” and “I Can Love You Like That” not only topped country charts but also became crossover hits.
-His smooth voice and emotional delivery helped him connect with fans, making him one of the biggest stars of the ’90s.

 10. Mark Chesnutt